Consultation has concluded

 Why is the cycleway not just going up Lawrence Hargrave drive at Little Austinmer Beach?
 It seems far more dangerous to have it divert down a one-way lane and then over the hill at Yuruga Street?
 There are already so many issues with near accidents in that lane

-GaryHardie asked 6 months ago
+GaryHardie asked about 1 year ago

 There is limited space in this area to fit a shared path due to the bank that supports the road.
 The project will be doing works within the laneway to make it safer for cyclist.